chrishumboldt/rocket-propel/README.md

 # Blueplate
-A lightweight, responsive CSS layout engine and SASS mixin library.
+A lightweight SASS mixin library and responsive CSS layout engine.

 ## Table of Contents